 Step 5.
 Deploy the app to marketplaces

-After you successfully completed all rounds of testing and are happy with the design and performance of the app, the next logical step in iOS or Android application lifecycle is release to Apple App Store or Google Play Market.
+After you successfully completed all rounds of testing and are happy with the design and performance of the app, the next logical step in the iOS or Android application lifecycle is release to Apple App Store or Google Play Market.

-For that you’ll need to set up a developer account and prepare all the necessary information (app title & description, category, launch icon, screenshots, keywords, etc.) that will be featured on the application’s page.
+For that, you’ll need to set up a developer account and prepare all the necessary information (app title & description, category, launch icon, screenshots, keywords, etc.) that will be featured on the application’s page.

 It might take some time for your app to be reviewed after the submission to a marketplace.
 When it becomes available for users, you can start tracking its performance and gather user feedback to work on future improvements, new features, and bug fixing.